samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 # Dockerized LGSM Rust Dedicated Server

-This project combines Docker, Rust Dedicated Server, and [Linux GSM][lgsm] all in one!
+This project combines Docker, [Rust][rust] Dedicated Server, and [Linux GSM][lgsm] all in one!
 Self-hosted Rust dedicated server management made easy.

 - [Play on your server](#play-on-your-server)
 - [Prerequisites](#prerequisites)